Skip to content

 Start with a 30-minute conversation.

 No pitch.
 We talk about your firm, what you want to build, and whether the Workshop is the right move.
-If it makes sense, the next step is the Workshop: a full day with your senior team, then offering briefs ready to test with real buyers.

 Questions we hear.